fwhigh/MedicMobileImpact/README.md

 ## For administrators

-### Instructions for standing up the server from your local repository.
+### Standing up the server from your local repository.

 In R: